ogz00/SpringMVC-SpringSecurity-MySql-Hibernate/README.md

 "JUnit Test Cases" and "Log4j Properties" were integrated.
 For testing case created 2 seperate datasource like dev and production.
 Attached SQL files for to be able to automatically generate production and test databases.

+Hibernate integration is over.
+All of the DAO's are working with Hibernate and JPA.
+Also Dao Classes contains jdbc queries as a block comment as well, because of showing the differences between SQL and HQL.

 --Optional form buttons and jquery integration.